strontic/strontic.github.io/xcyclopedia/library/Microsoft.Exchange.WebServices.dll-DA73C90536CD62E1C95A3B46F9EE42A2.md

 ## Possible Misuse

 *The following table contains possible examples of `Microsoft.Exchange.WebServices.dll` being misused.
-While `Microsoft.Exchange.WebServices.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Microsoft.Exchange.WebServices.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --